 Having secured a fountain drink and a large bag of snacks, the driver set about filling the tank.
 Unable to contain himself, he tore into a pack of cupcakes as the pump ticked over and over; by the time fueling was done, he had laid waste to two packs of cupcakes as well as a candy bar.
 With a messy smile, he returned the handle to its resting place, lumbered into his seat, and resumed his course.
 The car that had been following him was already gone.
 When the attendant came out to empty the trash a few minutes later, he found a pool of antifreeze where the van had been parked.

 As one banal song blended into another, an alarm began buzzing, accompanied by a red light in the dash.

 “Oh, now what the hell is that?”

-Now the stupid van they gave him had broken, leaving him stranded somewhere between Jack and Shit.
+Now the stupid van they gave him had broken down, leaving him stranded somewhere between Jack and Shit.
 Would they chew out the mechanic who was supposed to keep this shit heap running?
 Highly fucking dubious.
 The smell of antifreeze was everywhere.
 It seemed that the cooling system had spilled all of its contents onto the asphalt.
 He opened the door to retrieve his phone when a crinkling caused him to freeze in place.
-A hill rose from the shoulder, leading into a thickly wooded area which marked the sound’s point of origin.
+A hill rose from the road’s shoulder, leading into a thickly wooded area that marked the sound’s point of origin.

-“H…hello?”
+“H—hello?”
 His voice was weak and unsure, like a pup finding its bark in the presence of a larger, meaner dog.
 “Is somebody there?
 Just so you know, I’ve got a gun.”
-That was a lie and his delivery did nothing to sell it.
-“I’ve got a gun and I’m not—”
+That was a lie and his delivery didn’t sell it.
+“I’ve got a gun and I’m not”—